 Is Vanguard Institutional Total Stock Market Plus (VITPX) a Strong Mutual Fund Pick Right Now?

-Are you on the hunt for a Large Cap Blend fund?
-You should think about starting with Vanguard Institutional Total Stock Market Plus (VITPX).
-The fund does not have a Zacks Mutual Fund Rank, though we have been able to explore other metrics like performance, volatility, and cost.
+Have you been searching for a Large Cap Blend fund?
+You might want to begin with Vanguard Institutional Total Stock Market Plus (VITPX).
+VITPX has no Zacks Mutual Fund Rank, but we have been able to look into other metrics like performance, volatility, and cost.

-Vanguard Group is based in Malvern, PA, and is the manager of VITPX.
-The Vanguard Institutional Total Stock Market Plus made its debut in May of 2001 and VITPX has managed to accumulate roughly $28.48 billion in assets, as of the most recently available information.
+VITPX finds itself in the Vanguard Group family, based out of Malvern, PA.
+Vanguard Institutional Total Stock Market Plus made its debut in May of 2001, and since then, VITPX has accumulated about $29.47 billion in assets, per the most up-to-date date available.
 Walter Nejman is the fund’s current manager and has held that role since April of 2016.

-Investors naturally seek funds with strong performance.
-VITPX has a 5-year annualized total return of 15.89% and is in the middle third among its category peers.
-Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 19.06%, which places it in the middle third during this time-frame.
+Of course, investors look for strong performance in funds.
+This fund carries a 5-year annualized total return of 14.1%, and it sits in the middle third among its category peers.
+Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 19.84%, which places it in the middle third during this time-frame.

 It is important to note that the product’s returns may not reflect all its expenses.
 Any fees not reflected would lower the returns.
 Total returns do not reflect the fund’s [%] sale charge.
 If sales charges were included, total returns would have been lower.

 When looking at a fund’s performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-The standard deviation of VITPX over the past three years is 16.25% compared to the category average of 15.26%.
-The fund’s standard deviation over the past 5 years is 16.71% compared to the category average of 14.81%.
+Compared to the category average of 12.07%, the standard deviation of VITPX over the past three years is 13.26%.
+The standard deviation of the fund over the past 5 years is 15.4% compared to the category average of 13.88%.
 This makes the fund more volatile than its peers over the past half-decade.

-The fund has a 5-year beta of 1.02, so investors should note that it is hypothetically as volatile as the market at large.
-Another factor to consider is alpha, as it reflects a portfolio’s performance on a risk-adjusted basis relative to a benchmark-in this case, the S&P 500.
-With a negative alpha of -0.84, managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.
+Investors should not forget about beta, an important way to measure a mutual fund’s risk compared to the market as a whole.
+VITPX has a 5-year beta of 1.02, which means it is likely to be as volatile as the market average.
+Alpha is an additional metric to take into consideration, since it represents a portfolio’s performance on a risk-adjusted basis relative to a benchmark, which in this case, is the S&P 500.
+With a negative alpha of -1.08, managers in this portfolio find it difficult to pick securities that generate better-than-benchmark returns.

-Exploring the equity holdings of a mutual fund is also a valuable exercise.
+Investigating the equity holdings of a mutual fund is also a valuable exercise.
 This can show us how the manager is applying their stated methodology, as well as if there are any inherent biases in their approach.
-For this particular fund, the focus is mostly on equities that are traded in the United States.
+For this particular fund, the focus is largely on equities that are traded in the United States.

-The mutual fund currently has 76.65% of its holdings in stocks, with an average market capitalization of $374.70 billion.
+The mutual fund currently has 91.25% of its holdings in stocks, and these companies have an average market capitalization of $507.16 billion.
 The fund has the heaviest exposure to the following market sectors:

 -